epix-project/globcoverVN/README.md

 # globcoverVN

-The `globcoverVN` package contains land use data for Vietnam from the [GlobCover](http://due.esrin.esa.int/page_globcover.php) project.
+The `globcoverVN` package contains land cover data for Vietnam from the [GlobCover](http://due.esrin.esa.int/page_globcover.php) project.
 It is made of a `rasterLayer` object that can be loaded with the `getgcvn` function and of the `SpatialPolygonsDataFrame` `provinces` object that contains, for each province,